fshowalter/franksmovielog.com-v1/content/reviews/0222-summer-interlude-1951.md

 venue_notes:
 ---

 Maj-Britt Nilsson plays a dancer reflecting on a coming-of-age summer romance with Birger Malmsten.
-A small, quiet film bouyed by fearless performances, beautiful cinematography, and a script that conveys the joy of young love without feeling reductive.
+A small, quiet film buoyed by fearless performances, beautiful cinematography, and a script that conveys the joy of young love without feeling reductive.
 The ending underwhelmed, but I respect the choice.